seasarorg/doma/README.md

 Maintenance Policy
 ------------------

-We accepts only bug fixes for Doma 1.
+We accept only bug fixes for Doma 1.
 We are going to include new features in Doma 2.

 Build with Maven
 ----------------